Here are some of the conservation projects that we have been pleased to be involved in over the years:

 The Mansion House, Greys Court, Henley on Thames

 An extensive programme of conservation repairs was carried out over two phases to this Grade I listed Mansion House for the National Trust.
 Works included the removal of asbestos, repair of timber floors providing improved fire protection, plaster repairs and internal decorations.

 We were involved in this project from the initial condition survey, reviewing its use and access, consulting on the production of a repair and conservation strategy, producing a specification and schedule of repairs, submitting approval for listed building consent, preparing tender documents and implementing a comprehensive programme of specialist repairs to the weatherboarding, roundhouse roof, braking mechanism and the timber and steel frames.

-We are have overseen urgent repairs to the fabric of the tower, which is a Scheduled Ancient Monument owned by the National Trust.
+We have overseen urgent repairs to the fabric of the tower, which is a Scheduled Ancient Monument owned by the National Trust.
+The works included the rebuilding of the merlons to the tower and the repair and consolidation of the wall heads and wall faces and adjoining walls.
+Click here for photos taken during the works.
 Greys Court is a Tudor country house and gardens in the southern Chiltern Hills at Rotherfield Greys, near Henley-on-Thames, Oxfordshire.
-The work included the rebuilding of the merlons to the tower and the repair and consolidation of the wall heads and wall faces and adjoining walls.
-Click here for photos.

 Oxley Conservation oversaw the repair and consolidation works to the ruins of this medieval church at Bix.
 The works were grant aided by the Heritage Lottery Fund.
 Click here for photos.